UniMath/agda-unimath/src/commutative-algebra/sums-commutative-semirings.lagda.md

     right-distributive-mul-sum-Semiring (semiring-Commutative-Semiring R)
 ```

-### Interchange law of sums and addition in a commutative ring
+### Interchange law of sums and addition in a commutative semiring

 ```agda
 module _